 Senior units of study (2000 and 3000 level)

 Senior-intermediate (2000 level) units in Australian Literature are sometimes team-taught and are often intensive, small group learning environments.
 By doing these units you will become acquainted with contexts and issues in the field of Australian literary studies and with its most significant texts and authors, and consolidate your skills in close reading, as well as theoretical and secondary critical research and analysis.

 You complete at least 18 credit points of core units of study at 2000 level.
 You are able to follow your own special interests by taking up to 12 credit points at 2000 level from elective units of study.

 Senior-advanced (3000 level) units consolidate your command of the subject by building advanced insights and deep knowledge of Australian literature and its criticism.
 They will involve you in issues at the cutting edge of the field.
 You will have opportunities to contribute to inquiry through research, presentation, and writing tasks that will engage you in current debates and allow you to formulate your special research interests.
-For a major in Australia Literature you must complete at least 6 credit points of core units at 3000 level.
+For a major in Australia Literature you need to complete at least six credit points of core units at 3000 level.

 Honours in Australian Literature allows students to specialise further in their area of interest.
 It offers students the opportunity to work independently and creatively in a community of scholars that includes both their peers and the staff of the department.
 A number of honours graduates each year continue on to postgraduate study in Australia or abroad.

-Students wishing to enter honours must have achieved an average of 70 percent or above in eight senior level Australian Literature or English units, one of which is compulsory: ENGL3655 The Literary in Theory.
+Students wishing to enter honours need to have achieved an average of 70 percent or above in eight senior level Australian Literature or English units, one of which is compulsory: ENGL3655 The Literary in Theory.
 During their honours year students will write a thesis of 15,000 words as well as completing three honours options.

 Refer to the degree resolutions in this handbook and to the Faculty Admissions Policy for Honours: